Deliberations continue in foster dad abuse trial

-Deliberations resumed Monday in the trial of Cesar Gonzales-Mugaburu, charged with sexually abusing his foster sons.
+The jury in the trial of Cesar Gonzales-Mugaburu, charged with sexually abusing his foster sons, is scheduled to deliberate for a seventh day on Tuesday.

-The panel of six women and six men in Suffolk County Court in Riverhead completed its fifth day of deliberations without reaching a verdict on Friday.
+The panel of six women and six men in Suffolk County Court in Riverhead considered the case for a sixth day on Monday and at 5:15 p.m. sent out a note asking for another read-back.
+Jurors wanted to hear the testimony of one of the accusers as well as the definition of the charge against the defendant of endangering the welfare of a child as it pertains to that person.

-The jury on Friday asked for read backs of testimony by three prosecution witnesses, including Scott Modell, an expert who works with crime victims with disabilities.
-Modell testified that though it was difficult for the average person to lie, it was even harder for someone with intellectual disability to do so.

 Gonzales-Mugaburu, 60, is accused of sexually abusing six boys between 1996 and 2016 when the children came to Ridge to live with him as his foster sons.
 He’s also charged with endangering the welfare of two other boys, and sexual misconduct that involved a dog.